Reporting Period Meaning

 #2 – Quarterly Reporting Period

-For industries having a seasonal nature, their market is generally for a specific quarter and hence, once the quarter is over it becomes necessary to evaluate the financial position and the results from the same.
+For industries having a seasonal nature, their market is generally for a specific quarter.
+Hence, once the quarter is over, it becomes necessary to evaluate the financial position and the results from the same.
 For such kind of industry, a quarterly financial statement is prepared to make the financial statements more relevant and understandable to the users.